emilyliao97/pd1-BS-Chen-Liao/LOG.md

 6/10 -- Jane --- Started experimenting with sketching the game

 6/11 -- Emily --- tried to fix sketch window issue... (didn't succeed... yet)

+6/12 -- Jane --- Wrote displayUserHand method, but still unable to fix issue mentioned above

+6/13 -- Emily --- Started writing methods for the computer player

+6/13 -- Jane --- Found source of errors but not yet fixed

+6/14 -- Jane --- Fixed the error (yay!)

+6/15 -- Jane --- Worked on user input via arrow keys